Skip to content

 Node wrapper function bodies are currently stubs.
 Actual agent/tool invocation will be implemented in a future release.

-Planned: Conditional branching
+Conditional branching (branch)

 orca